keuperj/ZumiWorld/remote.md

 Scenario: allow access to the Jupyter Notebooks running on one ore more Zumis via a fixed URL.
 In our example: ``https://myserver.com/zumi01``

+We use a combination of a reverse web-proxy (*Traefik*) on the server and SSH port-forwarding to get this done...

 ### On the Zumi
 Use ssh to get on the zumi console.